How we started and where we are now

 In February 2019 Wiltshire Council acknowledged that there was a climate emergency and set themselves a target to make Wiltshire carbon neutral by 2030.
 In order to ensure that Wiltshire council was taking this commitment seriously a meeting of over 20 interest groups from across Wiltshire came together in January to make plans for an event to mark the first anniversary.
 The WCA was formed!

-On 25th February 2020 we held our first demonstration outside County Hall in Trowbridge and this has led to an understanding that we are so much stronger when working together.
+On 25th February 2020 we held a rally outside County Hall in Trowbridge and this has led to an understanding that we are so much stronger when working together.

 A bit about WCA's steering group

-Soon after the first demonstration The Covid 19 lockdown started but this did not put us off.
-We spent the time putting together a draft constitution and recruited a steering group.
-The constitution and steering groups will be voted upon when we are able to have a proper meeting but for now, the steering groups is as follows:
+Soon after the first rally the Covid-19 lockdown started but this did not put us off.
+We spent the time putting together a constitution and recruited a steering group, which formed several Topic Groups.
+We have been meeting regularly online using Zoom and had two AGMs.

 Bill is a Civil Engineer and has a broad appreciation of developing new and innovative ideas that can deliver benefits to the community and the environment.